Ukrainian National Assembly – Ukrainian People's Self-Defence: Transnistria

-During the Transnistria War, UNA-UNSO members fought with Transnistrian separatists against Moldovan government forces in defence of a large ethnic-Ukrainian minority in Transnistria.
+During the Transnistria War, UNA-UNSO members fought with Transnistrian separatists against Moldovan government forces, purportedly in defence of Transnistria's large ethnic Ukrainian minority.
 Over 50 UNSO members were awarded the Defender of Transnistria Order.

 Georgian civil war

 In 1993, UNA-UNSO sent volunteers to the Abkhaz–Georgian conflict against Abkhaz separatists.
-The UNA-UNSO Argo unit joined the Georgian side against Russian-backed Abkhaz forces, and some volunteers joined the Sukhumi Battalion of the Marine Infantry Forces of Georgia.
-A CPT Ustym squad prevented an amphibious assault of Russian forces near Sukhumi, sinking a Russian military motorboat.
-Seven UNSO members died near Sukhumi, and 30 members received the Order of Vakhtang Gorgasali medal.
+The UNA-UNSO Argo unit joined the Georgian side against Russian-backed Abkhaz forces, and some volunteers joined the Sokhumi Battalion of the Marine Infantry Forces of Georgia.
+A CPT Ustym squad prevented an amphibious assault of Russian forces near Sokhumi, sinking a Russian military motorboat.
+Seven UNSO members died near Sokhumi, and 30 members received the Order of Vakhtang Gorgasali medal.
+The UNA-UNSO units did not lose a battle in the civil war.